 The County Capital Plan includes the deadlines for substantial completion of each County Capital Project (indicated as the "Finish" date under the "Proposed Bid and Construction Schedule" for each County Capital Project on Schedule "K" hereto); provided, that the deadline for substantial completion of the parking lot, arcade buildings, and games row (which are all County Capital Projects) shall be prior to the start of the 2025 season.
 The County shall be required to reach substantial completion of each County Capital Project by the deadline for substantial completion of such project set forth in the County Capital Plan, plus one year (each, a "Project Deadline").
-For example, if the deadline for substantial completion of the Employee Facilities (RP028) in the County Capital Plan is "2nd quarter 2022," the Project Deadline for Rehabilitation of the Employee Facilities (RP028) for purposes of this Agreement shall be June 30, 2023.
-Additionally, the County shall be required to reach such project when such drawings become available.
+For example, if the deadline for substantial completion of the Rehabilitation of the Employee Facilities (RP028) in the County Capital Plan is "2nd quarter 2022," the Project Deadline for Rehabilitation of the Employee Facilities (RP028) for purposes of this Agreement shall be June 30, 2023.
+Additionally, the County shall be required to reasonably promptly procure and provide the Manager with a copy of the as-built drawings for each County Capital Project when such drawings become available.